Skip to main content

 The protein skimmer — the part only saltwater needs

 This is the piece that has no freshwater equivalent.
 A protein skimmer injects a column of fine bubbles into the water; dissolved organic waste sticks to those bubbles and rides up into a collection cup as a dark, foul skimmate you pour down the drain.
-It's pulling waste out of the water before it ever becomes nitrate — and on a heavily-stocked 125 reef, it's doing more work than any other single piece of gear.
+It's pulling waste out of the water before it ever becomes nitrate, and on a heavily-stocked 125 reef it's doing more work than any other single piece of gear.

-Size the skimmer to your real bioload, not just the tank's gallons — a lightly-stocked 125 and a fish-packed 125 want very different skimmers.
-We don't have a skimmer sitting on the shelf right now, so this one's an "ask us": tell us your stock list and we'll get the right one in for you rather than sell you the wrong size.
+Size the skimmer to your real bioload; the tank's gallons alone don't tell you enough, because a lightly-stocked 125 and a fish-packed 125 want very different skimmers.
+The skimmer we stock (the Aquatop Xyclone) is rated to 100 gallons, which suits a lightly stocked system.
+For a fish-packed 125, tell us your stock list and we'll get the right size in for you rather than sell you the wrong one.

 The media stack: biological, then chemical

 After the sock, water flows through your media.
-Biological media comes first — porous pelletized media that the beneficial bacteria colonize to convert ammonia and nitrite into nitrate.
+Biological media comes first: porous pelletized media that the beneficial bacteria colonize to convert ammonia and nitrite into nitrate.
 On a reef you pack in as much as the chamber allows; more surface area means more bacteria and a tank that shrugs off a big feeding.

 A UV sterilizer for water you can see through